 Renaissance artists such as Leonardo da Vinci produced sophisticated spectacles for court festivals that fused music and colour.
-Another artist from the period Athanasius Kircher demonstrated the "Laterna Magica", a forerunner of today’s slide and video projectors however, the first instrument that could simultaneously play light and sound was built by the Jesuit, Father and mathematician Louis Bertrand Caste.
-In 1760 Castel constructed an Ocular Harpsichord or as he described it a " harpsichord for the eyes".
-Castel’s machine was a normal harpsichord above which were 60 small windows, each with different coloured-glass and a small curtain.
+Another artist from the period Athanasius Kircher demonstrated the "Laterna Magica", a forerunner of today’s slide and video projectors however, the first instrument that could simultaneously play light and sound was built by the Jesuit, and mathematician Louis Bertrand Caste.
+In 1760 Castel constructed a "harpsichord for the eyes".
+Castel’s machine was a normal keyboard above which were 60 small windows, each with different coloured-glass and a small curtain.
 Each time the player depressed a particular key, the relevant curtain would rise to show a burst of colour.

 In the next two hundred years many new instruments for combining light and sound were built.
 These instruments employed a variety of different techniques including high-voltage electric arcs and gas jets to produce variations in light or sound.
 Electricity in particular offered a means of overcoming the technical problems of using candles or gas and the British painter A. Wallace Rimington developed a Colour Organ which provided a moving light accompaniment to the 1916 New York premiere of Scriabin's symphony Prometheus: A Poem of Fire.
 Scriabin had scored not only the music but also the precise colours he wanted to accompany particular passages.

-Such colour music forms the conceptual starting point for Fleshtones, a piece for extreme pixelated porn (that's extreme pixelation not extreme porn) and auto generated accompaniment.
+Such colour music forms the conceptual starting point for Fleshtones, a piece for extreme pixelated porn (that's extreme pixelation not extreme porn) and auto-generated accompaniment.
 Footage from webcams and other online sites is broken down into a simple tableau of colour bands, at times rather like the paint charts one might find in a DIY store.
 Given the subject matter this palette is either predominately pink or coffee coloured thus producing a sequence of flickering fleshtones.
-Using the wonders of max/msp/jitter to construct a 21st century light organ these Fleshtones are turned into lyrical piano music.
-A music that rises in falls in response and exact correspondence to the onscreen movement.
+Using the wonders of Max/MSP/Jitter to construct a 21st century light organ these fleshtones are turned into lyrical piano music that rises in falls in response and exact correspondence to the onscreen movement.
 The motion of earthly bodies thus is transformed into something of beauty, harmony and contemplation.